HIPAA Compliance for Business Associates

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide healthcare counsel with guidance on the HIPAA rule and its impact on business associate agreements (BAAs), as well as changes to privacy, security and breach notification requirements for covered entities.
+This CLE course will provide healthcare counsel with guidance on the HIPAA rule and its impact on business associate agreements (BAAs), as well as changes to privacy, security and breach notification requirements for covered entities.
 The panel will outline strategies to ensure compliance with the increased obligations.

 - Business associate agreements